product-noob/product-noob.github.io/_posts/2022-03-22-Building Mini Apps.md

 -   Paytm had earlier experimented with an app in app approach which failed. **[Zomato](https://www.livemint.com/Companies/Eyo2sLq5Q36vzre26kMNbP/Zomato-partners-Paytm-online-food-delivery-business.html)** and Bigbasket were a part of the initial pilot and both these received decent user traction, where it failed was the lack of flexibility and heavy dependency on Paytm↔Merchant teams to work together (since it was a SDK integration) to make any updates.
 Also due to it being a SDK integration, it increased the Paytm app size and had to go through the adoption curve.
 Overall meaning it was not a scalable solution and hence a more deeper SDK approach was ruled out.
 -   There were different approaches in which the other players, mainly the Chinese apps had built their superapp platforms: broadly they were based on their custom language (DSL) and every merchant had to build an app from scratch in their proprietory frameworks.
 This had a significant adoption and development cost for merchants.
     We were sure that such a high effort rework would never work in an Indian context and we wanted our platform to be based on existing open source technologies and ended up choosing up building the platform on HTML/ JS, since more merchants had a well functioning mobile compatible website!.
 This choice allowed us to enable any merchant with an existing website to come onboard as a Mini App with few simple integrations, which played a key role in the platform’s growth so far.
--   As to the question of why a merchant would be willing to partner with us for such a integration, there were few benefits they could leverage as part of their integration with us:
+-   As to the question of why a merchant would be willing to partner with us for such a integration, there were few benefits we believed they could leverage as part of their integration with us:
     -   **Customer acquisition channel:** Most users in Tier 2/3 cities typically had a very limited number of apps installed on their phone due to less capable device hardware, poor data reach (though Jio has changed this paradigm) and lack of awareness about the various apps out there.
 Typically for all these cases, Mini Apps was envisioned to serve as very effective customer acquisition channel.
     -   **Cost effective marketing tool:** Payment apps with their rich user transactional data could effectively help marketeers target their ideal audience.
 Also due to the seamless user journey post clicking on Ads ( Remember no need of download or signup!) the funnel conversions are also much better.
     -   **Suitable for low frequency services:** Majority of apps are used very infrequently by the users and thus a Mini App kind of offering makes much more sense (say ordering medicines or Pizza once a month!).
 They offer seamless “In-Out” experience to the user with no hassle of remembering or entering any passwords or payment details.
     -   **Allow experimentation on a limited audience:** The dynamic nature of mini apps allow merchants to experiment with newer flows to a limited audience base with controlled rollout and lesser risk to their core app business.

 With this broad understanding in place we started brainstorming on the broad architecture of the SDK.
-At a broad overview of what I can share publicly about the architecture, the architecture we ended up with was a webview rendered in the Paytm app and made more feature rich with custom JS injection.
-This enabled it to interact with the native layer (Paytm app and device layer).
+At a high level of what I can share publicly, the architecture we ended up with was a native webview rendered in the Paytm app and made feature rich with custom JS injection.
+This enabled it to interact with the native layer (Paytm app and device layer) and exchange data and information.

 This is how the broad architecture of the platform looks like: